 Going on a trip?
 Remember your health.
-Your travel health needs are dependent on your destination(s), length of stay, type of trip and accommodation (e.g. resort, backpacking, adventure), activities (e.g. animal contact, tours, fresh water exposure, altitude), your own medical history and the diseases occurring in an area.
+Your travel health needs are dependent on your destination, length of stay, type of trip and accommodation such as resort, backpacking, or adventure, activities such as animal contact, tours, fresh water exposure, and altitude, your own medical history and the diseases occurring in an area.

 You can get travel health advice and vaccines from:

 - Contact your local pharmacy for details.
-Please remember most travel vaccines are not covered by OHIP (which means you will have to pay a fee).
+Please remember most travel vaccines are not covered by Ontario Health Insurance Plan (OHIP) – which means you will have to pay a fee).
 You may also need a prescription from your family physician.

 Nearby private travel health clinics for all ages:

 - Passport Health (684 Belmont Avenue West, Suite 304 – Call 519-749-3372)

 - Kitchener-Waterloo Healthy Living Travel Clinic (1360 Weber Street East – Call 519-893-6060)